PaulSchiretz/pgl-backup/README.md

 *   **The Solution**: `pgl-backup` automatically tests the case-sensitivity of both the source and the host environment.
 If it detects this risky combination, it will stop with a clear error message before the backup begins.
 *   **Recommendation**: For maximum data integrity when backing up a case-sensitive source (like a Linux server or a WSL environment), you should always **run `pgl-backup` on a case-sensitive operating system** (like Linux, or from within WSL on Windows).

+### Error: "Unrecognized Developer" or "Untrusted" warning on startup

+This occurs because the binaries are currently unsigned.
+Please refer to the Security and Binary Verification section for instructions on how to verify and run the application on macOS and Windows.

 ### Error: `permission denied` when reading source or writing to target

 *   **Cause**: The user running `pgl-backup` does not have the necessary read permissions for the source directory or write permissions for the target directory.